Hola! fellow travelers. Ever been to Madrid? No? Find out what to do in 3 days in Madrid Spain, or more.

 Easily accessible by public transportation, this square offers shops and quality restaurants.
 The name means “door to the sun.”
 It is the center of the radial network of roads for Spain.
 This is a very popular tourist destination that is considered to be even more spectacular at night than it is in the day.

 This garden has been open since 1781.
 In just over 20 acres you can find over 5,000 species of plants and trees.
 After wandering the grounds, you can stop to eat at their café that features spectacular views.

 Featuring a one of the world’s best dolphin shows, you can also see gorillas, pandas, and a shark tank at this zoo and aquarium rolled into one.
-This is the perfect place to spend the day if you are in Madrid with your family.
+This is the perfect place to spend the day with your family.

 Right outside of Plaza Mayor, this is a market where you can do all kinds of things.
 It is a great place to purchase some wine, have a cocktail, get ingredients for dinner, have a cup of coffee, or sample some of the ready-to-eat tapas.
 The atmosphere here is fun, vibrant, and inviting.

 In English, this is called Queen Sofia Arts Center.
 Originally a hospital, it is now Spain’s main museum for exhibiting contemporary art.
 While you will find work from artists of other origins, the majority of the work here is by Spanish artists.
 If you want to see some original Picasso works, this is the place to do it.
 It even features the giant canvas piece known as Guernica.

 More ideas on what do to in 3 days in Madrid Spain?
 Read along!